iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/906c8119-dd61-4e74-8749-7e3f472d26ab" />
 </p>

-- Now, we can detect this attack by looking for Event ID `4769` (TGS requests) without a preceding Event ID `4768` (TGT request).
+- Now, we can hunt for potential Golden Ticket activity by looking for Event ID `4769` (TGS requests) without a corresponding Event ID `4768` (TGT request) for the same user and source.
 In normal Active Directory operations, a user must first request a TGT (Event ID `4768`) before requesting a Service Ticket (TGS).
 However, with a Golden Ticket, the attacker presents the forged TGT directly to the Domain Controller, bypassing the normal TGT request process.
-This can create an apparent orphan TGS, where an Event ID `4769` appears without a corresponding Event ID 4768 being observed for the same user and source
+This can create an apparent orphan TGS, where an Event ID `4769` appears without a corresponding Event ID `4768` being observed for the same user and source

 ```
 index=main (EventCode=4768 OR EventCode=4769)